6 Tips for Planning Space-A Travel

 1) Your category matters.

 Space-A travelers are divided into six categories based on their duty status and reason for travel.
-Travelers in Category (“Cat”) 1 are highest priority, and those in Cat 6 are lowest.
-Travelers in high-priority categories have the best chance at getting seats.
+Travelers in Category (“Cat”) 1 are the highest priority, and those in Cat 6 are the lowest.
+Travelers in high-priority categories have the best chance of getting seats.

 It is important to know your category, because some passengers have restrictions on where and when they can fly Space-A. The Air Mobility Command (AMC) site has more detail on the categories and other Space-A eligibility information.